-A cumulative GPA of 3.0 on all graduate credits with no grade lower than a "C" is specified, except for the Education Specialist Degree which requires a 3.5 GPA for graduation.
+A cumulative GPA of 3.0 on all graduate credits with no grade lower than a "C" is specified, except for the Education Specialist Degree, which requires a 3.5 GPA for graduation.
 No more than six (6) semester hours of grades of "C" may be applied toward graduation requirements.

-Specific course requirements which must be met are listed under each program of study.
+Specific course requirements, which must be met, are listed under each program of study.
+Participation in commencement ceremonies is encouraged.